davidrbourke/KCAD/04. Namespaces/README.md

 # Namespaces
 Namespaces provide isolation.
-A 'default' namespace is setup automatically Some internal namespaces are setup by K8s also, e.g.,
+A 'default' namespace is setup automatically.
+Some internal namespaces are setup by K8s also, e.g.,

 ```
 NAME              STATUS   AGE